In this getting started guide, we'll spin up an Imply cluster, load some example data, and visualize it.

 Let's spin up a basic cluster that uses one data server (used for storing and aggregating data), one query server (used for merging partial results from data servers), and one master server (used for cluster coordination).
 We will only use t2.small instances.

 The cluster we are creating in this quickstart is not highly available.
 A highly available cluster requires, at a minimum, 2 data servers, 2 query servers, and 3 master servers.

 Click "Create cluster" to launch a cluster in your AWS VPC.

-Imply 3.2.4 allows you to load and visualize your data through a web-based interface.
-In this tutorial we will be fetching and loading a sample of Wikipedia edits from June 27, 2016 from a public web server.
-If firewall or connectivity restrictions prevent you from making an outbound request to fetch the file, you can load the sample manually using the instructions below.
+In this tutorial we will fetch and load data representing Wikipedia edits from June 27, 2016 from a public web server.
+If a firewall or connectivity restrictions prevent you from making outbound requests to fetch the file, you can load the sample manually using the instructions below.

 1. Open Pivot.
 To access Pivot, go to http://localhost:9095.
 You should see a page similar to the following screenshot.
 If you see a connection refused error, it may mean your Druid cluster is not yet online; try waiting a few seconds and refreshing the page.